Robert Malkin

-Robert A. Malkin is an engineer specializing in medical instrumentation for the developing world.

-At Duke, Malkin is an Emeritus professor of the practice of Biomedical Engineering, professor of the practice of global health, and an affiliate of the Duke Initiative for Science & Society.
+Robert A. Malkin is an engineer and academic whose work focuses on medical instrumentation for low- and middle-income countries.
+He is a professor of the practice emeritus of biomedical engineering and professor of the practice of global health at Duke University, and an affiliate of the Duke Initiative for Science & Society.
+In 2015, IEEE Spectrum named him among its Today's Engineering Heroes.